 His first born son, my father, had a passion for flying.
 He loved to fly!
 He started out taking flying lessons while at Clemson University.
 Later he signed up for the U.S. Air Corps in 1941.
 He took further training to be a flight instructor to the pilots in the U.S. Air Corps during World War II.
 Later after driving for his father’s bus lines, he flew commercial flights for photographers or single passengers in twin propeller air craft.

 When I was about 16 years old I still remember the time he took me up in a glider.
-I was a little nervous as a teenager to not have an engine in the airplane.
+I was a little nervous as a teenager because there was no engine in the airplane.
 But we were towed up in the sky by another airplane, which we were tethered to by a chain.
 Then released.
 WOW!

 My youngest sister also had the pleasure of riding with our father in a glider.
 Later she took private pilot lessons and passed her flying exam and achieved her student license and soloed at the age of 18.
 Due to prohibitive costs of renting an airplane, she could not use the license to fly.
 But Daddy was so happy that she wanted to share in his love of flying.